 Doctor of Occupational Therapy Graduation Requirements & Commencement

-- Students must complete all didactic courses with a minimum GPA of 2.75 and no course grades below C (70.00%).
+- Completion of all didactic courses with a cumulative GPA of a 2.75 and no course grades below C (70.0-74.9%).

-Program in Occupational Therapy recognition ceremonies take place in May along with the University’s traditional Baccalaureate and Commencement events.
+Program in Occupational Therapy recognition ceremonies take place in May along with the University’s traditional Baccalaureate and Graduate Commencement events.
 The actual degree is awarded following successful completion of the 14-week Doctoral Experiential Component (DEC).
 After the student has successfully completed the required experiences and all financial responsibility to the University is fulfilled, the diploma will be issued and mailed.